Why segment your customers?

 Segmentation can help you to understand how effective your marketing activity has been.

-Creating customer based segmentation around responses to different marketing activity – for example for email – ‘opens’, ‘clicks’, and ‘non-opens’ allows you to understand how customers react to different marketing channels.
+Segment your customers based on their responses to different marketing activity – for example for email – ‘opens’, ‘clicks’, and ‘non-opens’ allows you to understand how customers react to different marketing channels.

 Websand allows you to apply all of the segmentation strategies described in this blog post and also gives you the mechanism to drive marketing activity based on your segmentation strategy through marketing automation.

-If you are looking for support to put any of the strategies described above into your business, sign up below or call +44.191.6031950 and we’ll arrange a chat.
+If you are looking for support to put any of the strategies described above into your business, sign up below or click here to schedule a call and we’ll arrange a chat.